Pouyanpi/NeMo-Guardrails/CONTRIBUTING.md

 Once you have made your changes and ensured they follow the coding style, you can submit a merge request on GitLab.
 Please provide a clear and concise description of the changes you've made, and reference any related issues or discussions.

-Thank you for contributing to CoLLM!
+Thank you for contributing to Colang Flows!